shrinerb/shrine/README.md

 Shrine is a toolkit for file attachments in Ruby applications.

-If you're new, you're encouraged to read the [introductory blog post] which explains the motivation behind Shrine.
+If you're not sure why you should care, you're encouraged to read the [motivation behind creating Shrine][motivation].

 ## Resources